Skip to content

 Is It Hard to Get Into Marian University?
 Acceptance Rate & Requirements

-Marian University, located in Fond Du Lac, Wisconsin, keeps admissions accessible, extending offers to roughly 75% of those who apply.
+Marian University, located in Fond Du Lac, Wisconsin, admits most of the students who apply; the acceptance rate is roughly 75%.
 Admitted students typically arrive with a mid-range ACT score around 21.
-The school reports a graduation rate of roughly 43%.
+The graduation rate is roughly 43%.

 Can I Afford It?